 COBRA stands for the Consolidated Omnibus Budget Reconciliation Act, a federal law that may let you keep your employer group coverage for a limited time after your employment ends or after you would otherwise lose coverage.

-This is often called continuation coverage according to the Center for Medicare and Medicaid Services (CMS).
-COBRA insurance rules typically only apply to companies with 20 or more employees.
+This is continuation coverage, according to the Center for Medicare and Medicaid Services (CMS).
+COBRA insurance rules only apply to companies with 20 or more employees.

 Important Facts to Know About Medicare and COBRA